The State of Public Education

 This is exciting.
 Link: Bioliteracy Project Home Page.

 Welcome.
-Our goal is to generate, test and distribute the tools needed to determine whether students are learning what teachers think they are teaching.
+Our goal is to generate, test and distribute the tools needed to determine

-We assume that accurate and timely assessment of student knowledge will encourage the educational world toward more effective teaching and better student understanding of basic biology.
+accurate and timely assessment of student knowledge will encourage

 And Ed's Tools